 - 1. Unavoidable Adverse Environmental Impacts. - 2.
 Irreversible and Irretrievable Commitment of Resources. - 3.
 Growth-Inducing, Secondary and Cumulative Impacts.
 A cumulative analysis of the proposed action and the proposed UV Treatment Facility that will be located at 900 Lake Street in Harrison New York will be discussed.
-Growth-inducing aspects of the proposed action include its direct and indirect effects that promote additional development in the area.
+Growth-inducing aspects of the proposed action include its direct and indirect effects that promote

+- additional development in the area.
 The nature of such anticipated growth as related to the Proposed Action will be described, and the impacts of that growth will be assessed.
 The cumulative impacts of the Proposed Action will be analyzed in consideration of the policies and development activities in adjoining communities. - 4.
 Energy Use and Conservation.
-Provide a brief discussion on those aspects of the proposed project which would contribute to an increase in energy as well as potential options for conservation; discuss impacts from greenhouse gas emissions. - 5.
+Provide a brief discussion on those aspects of the proposed project which would contribute to an increase in energy as well as potential options for conservation; discuss impacts from greenhouse gas emissions.
+A mitigation measure under consideration is the use of photovoltaic panels to reduce the net energy consumption from the plant's operation. - 5.
 Measures to Avoid or Reduce Impacts on Climate Change.
-Provide a brief discussion on the Project's impacts on climate change and any associated impacts due to the effects of climate change such as sea level rise and flooding.
+Provide a brief discussion on the filtration plant's operational carbon footprint and any associated impacts due to the effects of climate change such as sea level rise and flooding.
+Provide a qualitative analysis of the carbon impact of the construction of the Project and tree removal and replacement.